LassoSoft/LassoGuide/lasso_guide_source/server/command-line-tools.rst

 The lasso9 executable is installed at "/usr/bin/lasso9" on OS X and Linux operating systems and at "C:\\Program Files\\LassoSoft\\Lasso Instance Manager\\home\\LassoExecutables\\lasso9" on Windows.
-This program can execute Lasso code in a file, from stdin, passed to it as a string, or in an interactive interpreter.
+This program can execute Lasso code in a file, from STDIN, passed to it as a string, or in an interactive interpreter.
 This executable doesn't load and startup everything that lassoserver does.
-See the discussion on :ref:`the libararies available to shell scripts <libaries-available-shell-scripts>` for what doesn't get loaded and how to load the extra pieces if you need them.
+See the discussion on the :ref:`libararies available to shell scripts <libaries-available-shell-scripts>` for what doesn't get loaded and how to load the extra pieces if you need them.